-The Ministry of Forests, Lands and Natural Resource Operations is responsible for managing the allocation of Crown land resources for ocean energy projects on behalf of the Province of British Columbia.
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development is responsible for managing the allocation of Crown land resources for ocean energy projects on behalf of the Province of British Columbia.

-Both the Ministry of Forests, Lands and Natural Resource Operations and the Ministry of Energy and Mines, as the provincial lead on alternative energy programs, are committed to working with industry and other key agencies to enable a coordinated approach to the development of ocean energy projects which seek to balance industry and broad provincial interests.
+Both the Ministry of Forests, Lands, Natural Resource Operations and Rural Development and the Ministry of Energy, Mines and Petroleum Resources as the provincial lead on alternative energy programs, are committed to working with industry and other key agencies to enable a coordinated approach to the development of ocean energy projects which seek to balance industry and broad provincial interests.
 Land-use and operational policies of other agencies, including BC Hydro are also applicable where their legislation provides for jurisdictional responsibility.

-The Ministry of Forests, Lands and Natural Resource Operations is the lead agency for the regulatory review of Crown land ocean energy project proposals below 50 megawatts (MW).
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development is the lead agency for the regulatory review of Crown land ocean energy project proposals below 50 megawatts (MW).
 The Environmental Assessment Office (EAO) will lead the review for projects that exceed the 50MW.